 In addition to the SGLT2 market entrants, Merck is working on launching a biosimilar version of Sanofi’s extremely successful basal insulin Lantus®5, called Lusduna Nexvue, which has recently secured FDA approval but launch is currently pending a patent infringement lawsuit from Sanofi.
 Eli Lilly and Boehringer Ingelheim’s biosimilar, Basalglar, launched late last year after resolution of a similar lawsuit.
 The basal market for years was a (relatively one sided) competition between Sanofi’s Lantus® and Novo Nordisk’s Levemir®, but with both manufacturers launching successors (Sanofi’s Toujeo® and Novo Nordisk’s Tresiba®) along with fixed dose combinations with their GLP-1s (Sanofi’s Soliqua® and Novo Nordisk’s Xultophy®), it will be solely on price where these biosimilars will need to differentiate themselves from their branded counterparts.
 If a settlement is reached and Merck can secure payer access through discounted pricing, there could be an opportunity for Merck to penetrate this increasingly crowded insulin class.

-Merck was first to launch in the DPP-4 market, establishing the category with Januvia which has continued to be the market leader even as it has faced pressures from novel classes of medications, most recently and notably, the SGLT-2 inhibitors.
+Merck was the first to launch in the DPP-4 market, establishing the category with Januvia, which has continued to be the market leader even as it has faced pressures from novel classes of medications, most recently and notably, the SGLT-2 inhibitors.
 Now, however, they look to expand their Diabetes portfolio into that SGLT-2 market but face the same challenges as their competitors once faced in the DPP-4 space; they will be very late to market in both single molecule and fixed dose combination forms.
 Whether the CV data and combination availability with Januvia is enough to offset that disadvantage and influence payers, physicians and patients alike to switch medications suggests modest forecasts should be in order.

 Lusduna Nexvue, should it enter the Basal market as the second biosimilar along with Basalglar, could create an interesting pricing dynamic vis-à-vis legacy brands Lantus® and Levemir® as they compete for payer access.
-The market so far has not been that quick to replace these first generation basal insulins with their successors.
-This gives both Merck and Lilly/BI an opportunity to make serious headway in this category if their pricing strategy makes them competitive to first generation basals while Sanofi and Novo Nordisk continue to shift focus to their second generation offerings.
+The market so far has not been that quick to replace these first-generation basal insulins with their successors.
+This gives both Merck and Lilly/BI an opportunity to make serious headway in this category if their pricing strategy makes them competitive to first-generation basals while Sanofi and Novo Nordisk continue to shift focus to their second-generation offerings.